wisdom-oss/api-gateway/README.md

-The API Gateway is autommatically configured using the [gateway-service-watcher](https://github.com/wisdom-oss/gateway-service-watcher) which acts as a watchdog to check the deployed containers on the host for their association to the WISdoM plaform.
+The API Gateway is autommatically configured using the [gateway-service-watcher](https://github.com/wisdom-oss/gateway-service-watcher) which acts as a watchdog to check the deployed containers on the host for their association to the WISdoM platform.
 > &mdash; [Read more](https://github.com/wisdom-oss/gateway-service-watcher)